The Costs That Are Rising Fastest for Older Americans

 Experts recommend that households stock up on propane during the summer, when prices are lower.
 The cost can shoot higher during a frigid winter.

 As Americans live longer, there are more older drivers on the road.
 The U.S. has over 40 million licensed drivers who are 65 or older, 50% more than in 1999, according to the Centers for Disease Control and Prevention.

 Senior motorists sure wish they could put the brakes on their car insurance premiums.
-In the last year, those insurance rates have risen more than four times faster than inflation.
+In recent years, those insurance rates have risen more than four times faster than inflation.

 But many retirees may not realize they have fairly easy ways to cut the cost of coverage.